zhuangyufan/Communication-System-Simulation-Matlab/Project01_CSMA_CA/README.md

 1. We assume all the STAs always have data for transmission.
 2. Given a fixed number of STAs, more than 1000 transmissions are generated to measure the average transmission efficiency.
-3. We show the transmission efficiency versus number of STAs in [1].
+3. We show the transmission efficiency versus number of STAs in the following figure.

 ![1](plot.png)